yaromar/apoe4-multiomic-project/README.md

 - APOEε4 × AD interactions at the protein and CpG level
 - Mediation of APOEε4 → AD by selected proteins and CpG sites
-- Associations with neuropathology (CERAD, Braak) and polygenic risk scores (PRS)
+- Associations with neuropathology (CERAD, Braak, NIA-Reagan) and polygenic risk scores (PRS)
 - Predictive performance of proteomic / epigenetic / PRS features stratified by APOEε4 status

 ---